CarpetFloor/Interpreter/Syntax.md

 ### Variable Declartion
 - `num x = 5;`
 - Note that variables can only contain letters, but can be any mix of lowercase or uppercase letters
+- Also note that variables cannot start with a type in the name *(for instance stringList is not a valid variable name, but myStringList is)*

 ### Variable Assignment
 - Can reassign the value of variables with `x = 2;`